-Without inference, the benchmark yields a mean score of 142.0, with a standard deviation of 2.3.
-When the DL is deployed, the mean score experiences a drop of up to 45.4\% for both frameworks, while the standard deviation increases up to 5.7$\times$.
-The degradation primarily stems from resource occupancy.
-In terms of CPU and integrated GPU, the mean score difference is not significant.
-For both frameworks, the scores on the integrated GPU are less than 2\% lower than the CPU.
+The mean scores for the integrated GPU are 1.8\% lower than the CPU on average for TF.js, and 1.0\% lower for ORT.js.

 Since the benchmark contains tasks that run on both the CPU and GPU, the execution of the benchmark tasks is influenced by the DL inference in either backend.
 Moreover, the parallelism capacity of the integrated GPU is relatively weak, thereby impacting the final scores.
 In contrast, the discrete GPU achieved the highest scores in all settings due to its outstanding performance.

+According to the GPU benchmark~\cite{gpu-benchmark}, there exists a maximum benchmark score gap of 207.4$\times$ between the discrete GPU and the integrated GPU in our dataset.

 We observed that the progress of benchmark tests slows down when inference and benchmark tasks run on the same hardware.
 These results indicate a trade-off between responsiveness and inference performance.
 Achieving better responsiveness and low inference latency simultaneously becomes challenging.
 Timely responsiveness requires more resources to be allocated for processing requests, leaving fewer resources available for inference tasks.

+For TF.js and ORT.js, the responsiveness QoE results are similar across both frameworks.
+Using TF.js as the baseline, ORT.js responsiveness scores are, on average, 99.5\% of TF.js on the Wasm backend.
+In the WebGL backend, on integrated and discrete GPUs, ORT.js responsiveness scores are 1.03$\times$ and 1.05$\times$ that of TF.js, respectively.
+This similarity is primarily because the responsiveness tests are only affected by resource competition, and both frameworks utilize similar resource configurations, such as multithreading and SIMD settings in Wasm.
+Therefore, the differences in responsiveness QoE resulting from using the two frameworks for inference are minimal.